esclapez/PeleLMeX_Testing/Docs/source/manual/Model.rst

 ^^^^^^^^^^^^^^^^^
 .. _ssec:advScheme:

 `PeleLMeX` relies on the `AMReX-Hydro <https://github.com/AMReX-Codes/AMReX-Hydro>`_ implementation of the 2nd-order Godunov method, with several variants available.
-The basis of the Godunov appraoch is to extrapolate the cell-centered quantity of interest (:math:`U`, :math:`\rho Y`, ...) to cell faces using a second-order Taylor series expansion in space and time.
+The basis of the Godunov appraoch is to extrapolate the cell-centered quantity of interest (:math:`U`, :math:`\rho Y`, :math:`\rho h`) to cell faces using a second-order Taylor series expansion in space and time.
 As detailed in `AMReX-Hydro documentation <https://amrex-codes.github.io/amrex/hydro_html/Schemes.html#godunov-methodsThe>`_, the choice of the slope order and limiting scheme define the exact variant of the Godunov method.
 Of particular interest for combustion applications, where sharp gradients of intermediate chemical species are found within the flame front, the `Godunov_BDS` appraoch provide a bound-preserving advection scheme which greatly limit the appearance of over-/under-shoot, often leading to critical failure of the stiff chemical kinetic integration.

 Note that in the presence of EB, only the `Godunov_PLM` variant is available.